-The conceptual frameworks for the Richard W. Riley College of Education teacher educator programs provide the underlying structure and direction for the unit.
-The teacher education programs at the undergraduate and MAT levels are guided by the outcomes in the Initial Teacher Preparation Unit Standards.
-The Framework for Advanced Programs, Educator as Leader, includes complex outcomes in Leadership, Stewardship, and Scholarship that are suitable for graduate candidates in many educational programs such as administration, counseling, teaching, and school psychology.
+The unit standards for the Richard W. Riley College of Education educator preparation programs provide the underlying structure of our curriculum and expectations for the students.
+The teacher education programs at the undergraduate and MAT levels are guided by the Initial Teacher Preparation Unit Standards.
+The Framework for Advanced Programs, Educator as Leader, provides the standards for the advanced graduate (M.Ed.) programs.
+They identify the student learning outcomes for our programs in counseling, educational leadership, teaching, and school psychology.

 Initial Teacher Preparation Unit Standards Framework